On the distribution of equivalence classes of random symmetric p-adic matrices: Distribution of equivalence classes of symmetric matrices

-Our final remark is that $f_n(\lambda)$ is a rational function in $t = p^{-1}$, so $\sum_{\lambda} f_n(\lambda) =1 $ is actually a rational identity which holds for all $t \in (0,1)$, and more generally can be seen as a formal identity.
-The proof by dominated convergence works for all $t \in (0,1)$ in exactly the same way and can be seen as a probabilistic proof of the identity
+\begin{remark}\normalfont Note that $f_n(\lambda)$ is a rational function in $t = p^{-1}$, so $\sum_{\lambda} f_n(\lambda) =1 $ is a rational identity for all $t \in (0,1)$, and more generally can be seen as a formal identity.
+The proof by dominated convergence works for all $t \in (0,1)$ and can be interpreted as a probabilistic proof of the identity